Princeton in Mercer County, New Jersey — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Roads & Vehicles • War, US Revolutionary.
 In addition, it is included in the Sons of the American Revolution (SAR) series list.
 A significant historical date for this entry is January 3, 1862.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Route of Washington’s March (approx. half a mile away); a different marker also named Route of Washington’s March (approx. one mile away); Stony Brook Meeting House (approx. 1.3 miles away); Richard Stockton (approx. 1.3 miles away); a different marker also named Route of Washington’s March (approx. 1.4 miles away); Welcome to the Institute Lands (approx. 1.4 miles away); Thomas Clarke House (approx. 1½ miles away); From Trenton to Princeton (approx. 1½ miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: A different marker also named Route of Washington’s March (approx. half a mile away); a different marker also named Route of Washington’s March (approx. one mile away); Stony Brook Meeting House (approx. 1.3 miles away); Richard Stockton (approx. 1.3 miles away); a different marker also named Route of Washington’s March (approx. 1.4 miles away); Welcome to the Institute Lands (approx. 1.4 miles away); Bystander to Battle (approx. 1½ miles away); The Stony Brook Quakers and the Battle of Princeton (approx. 1½ miles away).
 Touch for a list and map of all markers in Princeton.

 More about this marker.
 This is the tenth in a series of 12 markers between Trenton and Princeton.